CNuge/snp-placer/README.md

 ## Inputs
 The program requires two inputs:

-1. A list of short sequence reads with the following information:
+1. A list of short sequence reads with the information formatted as follows:
 * the name associated with the snp
-		* the alleles of the polymorphism (separated by a slash /)
+* the alleles involved in the polymorphism (separated by a slash /)
-		* the base pair
+* the base pair position of the snp,
+* the short read sequence

 		SNP	Polymorphism	bp	Sequence
 		CMN1211	G/T	24	TGCATATGGCTCATCACAAATACGCAGAAAAAATGTTGCAGGTGGAGCATCACATGCA